 Icoca and Pitapa can be used on virtually all trains and buses in and around Kyoto (and many other major cities in Japan).
 Additionally, eight other IC cards from other major cities of Japan can also be used on the trains and buses of Greater Osaka, including Suica, Pasmo, Kitaca, Toica, Manaca, Sugoca, Nimoca and Hayakaken.

 The Kansai One Pass is a special version of Icoca exclusively for foreign tourists that additionally qualifies for discounts at various attractions in the Kansai Region.
 It is available for sale at Kansai Airport and major railway stations in the Kansai Region.

 Furthermore, the following one day passes are available for Kyoto:

 Unlimited use of Kyoto City Buses, Kyoto Buses and JR buses in central Kyoto on one calendar day.
 Unlike the Kyoto Sightseeing Card (see above), the one-day bus card does not cover outlying areas such as Ohara and the Katsura Imperial Villa, but it does cover Arashiyama and Takao.
 The card can be purchased at bus and subway ticket counters and from bus drivers; however, there is a risk that bus drivers run out of cards in which case purchase is not possible.
-The one-day bus card pays off if you use buses three times per day or more.
+The one-day bus card pays off if you use buses four times per day or more.
 However, be warned that buses are a relatively slow means of getting around Kyoto and are often delayed by traffic.